The New Rules of PR for CPG Brands: How to Earn Media That Actually Moves People

 What began as a single press story quickly evolved into a multi-channel moment.
 The findings caught the attention of lifestyle media, food industry publications, and community reporters alike — appearing everywhere from national outlets to local broadcast news and radio segments across the country.
 The coverage struck a nostalgic chord, highlighting how one familiar ingredient continues to unite people around shared memories and mealtime traditions.

-The story extended far beyond a single day, proving that when data is paired with cultural insight and timing, even a lighthearted campaign can transform into a meaningful nationwide conversation about community and comfort.
+The story extended far beyond a single day, proving that pairing data with cultural insight and timing transforms even a lighthearted campaign into a meaningful nationwide conversation.

 Turning Brand Stories into Media Gold